orhonovich/q-squared/README.md

 contain the Q² score for each input example, without the NLI-based answer spans comparison (i.e., based on the F1 token-level comparison).
 The second file will contain the various Q² steps, i.e., generated questions and answers.

-Then, run `nli_spans_comparison.py` with the steps file generated at the previous step (in the example above, `dodeca_inconsistent_out.steps.csv`).
+Then, run `run_nli.py` with the steps file generated at the previous step (in the example above, `dodeca_inconsistent_out.steps.csv`).
 For example:
 ```
-python nli_spans_comparison.py \
+python run_nli.py \
       --infile dodeca_inconsistent_out.steps.csv \
-      --outfile dodeca_inconsistent_scores.csv
+      --outfile dodeca_inconsistent_scores.csv \
+      --task span_comparison
 ```

 The output will be a csv file containing the Q² scores, with and without the NLI-based comparison.